brodinbell/brodin-bell-portfolio/README.md

-# brodin-bell-portfolio
+#  **Brodin Bell's Personal Portfolio**

 This repository will outline who I am, the skills I have, and the projects I have completed.

-#  **Brodin Bell's Personal Portfolio**

 ## **Skills**